Company

 Macquarie is a member of the Taskforce on Scaling Voluntary Carbon Markets (TSVCM), a private sector-led initiative working to scale an effective and efficient voluntary carbon market to help meet the goals of the Paris Agreement.

-1. This refers to on-balance sheet lending and equity investment activities, excluding on-balance sheet securities held for client facilitation and market-making purposes (as opposed to held for investment).
-Lending refers to loan assets held at amortised cost and excludes certain items such as leasing, asset finance, trading assets and short-term financing (e.g., inventory finance).
+1. 'On-balance sheet lending and equity exposures’ and ‘financing’ refer to on-balance sheet lending and equity investment activities, excluding on-balance sheet securities held for client facilitation and market-making purposes.
+Lending refers to loan assets held at amortised cost and excludes certain items such as leasing, asset finance and short-term financing that generates trading income (e.g., inventory finance, pre-pays, receivables finance or letters of credit).